jcjorel/ec2-spot-converter/README.md

   -s, --stop-instance   Stop instance instead of failing because it is in
                         'running' state.
   --reboot-if-needed    Reboot the new instance if needed.
+  --update-cw-alarms [UPDATE_CW_ALARMS [UPDATE_CW_ALARMS ...]]
+                        Update CloudWatch alarms with reference to the converted Instance Id.
+Optionnaly, a CloudWatch alarm name prefix list can be supplied to narrow instance id lookup to a subset of matching alarm names.
+Without args, all CloudWatch alarms in the current account will be searched.
   --delete-ami          Delete AMI at end of conversion.
   --check-targetgroups CHECK_TARGETGROUPS [CHECK_TARGETGROUPS ...]
                         List of target group ARNs to look for converted